-- 58 A student may be considered for selection as a best student if he/she meets the following criteria: - (a) To qualify as best student in a module/subject, a student must have the highest numerical score at: - (i) B Grade or above in that subject, for NTA 4 and 5 $\,$ - (ii) B+ Grade or above for all other programmes. - (b) To qualify for overall best student award at the end of the academic year/programme a student must: - (i) Have the highest annual CGPA - (ii) Have B grade or more for all modules(for NTA 4 and B+ or more (for all other programmes - (iii) Has not supplemented, repeated or carried forward any module/subject in the programme - (iv) .Unless otherwise retained by the Institute's Library for archival purposes, all used examination answer books can be destroyed after the expiry of 25 months following final decision of Governing Council on the examination concerned. - (c) The Head of Examinations Unit shall create and maintain adequate records of actions and transactions affecting examination answer books, ensure that those records are properly maintained while waiting for any appeal or final disposal; - (d) The Head of Examination Unit shall initiate the disposal procedures of those examination answer books for which there is no further need; - (e) The Head of Examinations Unit shall initiate disposal of used examination answer books that have been stored for more than 13 months following respective Governing Council 's decision; - (f) The Head of Examinations Unit shall in collaboration with Head of Library services identify and safeguard those examination answer books which are of enduring value and which should be preserved as archives and made available to the Library for research and public consultation; - (g) The Head of Examinations shall assist the Head of Research and Consultancy in selecting examination answer books designated for archiving purposes;
+- (f) No candidate shall be allowed to proceed from one level/year of study to another unless he/she has completed and passed all modules examined in the preceding level/year of study. - 58 A student may be considered for selection as a best student if he/she meets the following criteria: - (a) To qualify as best student in a module/subject, a student must have the highest numerical score at: - (i) B Grade or above in that subject, for NTA 4 and 5 - (ii) B+ Grade or above for all other programmes. - (b) To qualify for overall best student award at the end of the academic year/programme a student must: - (i) Have the highest annual CGPA - (ii) Have B grade or more for all modules(for NTA 4 and B+ or more (for all other programmes - (iii) Has not supplemented, repeated or carried forward any module/subject in the programme. - (a) Unless otherwise retained by the Institute's Library for archival purposes, all used examination answer books can be destroyed after the expiry of 25 months following final decision of Governing Council on the examination concerned. - (b) The Head of Examinations Unit shall create and maintain adequate records of actions and transactions affecting examination answer books, ensure that those records are properly maintained while waiting for any appeal or final disposal; - (c) The Head of Examination Unit shall initiate the disposal procedures of those examination answer books for which there is no further need; - (d) The Head of Examinations Unit shall initiate disposal of used examination answer books that have been stored for more than 13 months following respective Governing Council 's decision;